 Tyrosine can be found in most animal food products.

-Two of the most popular beverages on the planet, coffee and green tea, increase dopamine.
+Two of the most popular beverages, coffee and green tea, increase dopamine.

 While these drinks offer significant health benefits, be mindful that caffeine is easily abused and addictive tendencies are a hallmark of low dopamine.